OB/GYN located in Newport Beach, CA & Irvine, CA

 Urinary incontinence (UI) is common among women, with 10% of women under 65 and up to a third of women over 65 experiencing it.
 If you’ve been struggling with UI and are too embarrassed to seek the care you need, the team at OBGYN CARE offers effective, compassionate diagnosis and treatment of incontinence.
-Catalin Marinescu, MD, FACOG, and Kendra Baker, DO, are skilled in minimally invasive procedures to correct incontinence.
-They also may recommend nonsurgical treatments, such as hormonal medication, or vaginal revitalization.
+Catalin Marinescu, MD, FACOG, is skilled in minimally invasive procedures to correct incontinence.
+She also may recommend nonsurgical treatments, such as hormonal medication, or vaginal revitalization.
 Call one of the offices in Newport Beach or Irvine, California, today or book a consultation online to discuss your condition.

 Urinary incontinence (UI) can range from leaking just a few drops of urine to completely emptying your bladder without meaning to.
 It’s the most common urogynecological condition reported to doctors, although many women are too embarrassed to tell their doctors — or anyone — that they’re suffering with incontinence.

 Incontinence may be brought on by a wide variety of health conditions and circumstances, and it typically grows worse with age.

 Fortunately, treatment for incontinence can be very effective.
 The doctors at OBGYN CARE provide compassionate medical care to diagnose and correct the source of your incontinence.

 There are two major types of UI: stress incontinence and urge incontinence.

 Stress incontinence produces urine leaks triggered by routine actions that increase pressure on your abdomen and pelvis, such as: